joseph-flinn/site/frontend/posts/consuming-books.md

 would highly recommend checking out [this introduction](https://zettelkasten.de/introduction/) by the Zettelkasten Method community.

-As a TL;DR, I will briefly explain the different types of notes in the method as it give some context to book consumption.
+As a TL;DR, I will briefly explain the different types of notes in the method as it gives some context to book consumption.

 - **Permanent/Zettel:** a note that contains a single original thought (no plagiarism!), connected